zshi719/2025-Data-24100/project_assignments/part_3.md

 ### Branches

-During this quarter we will be using branches and pull requests in order to submit code. **Any commits directly to the main branch will result in points being deducted.** The one exception to this is the initial commit in the repo.
+During this quarter we will be using branches and pull requests in order to submit code. **Any commits directly to the main branch will result in points being deducted.**

 ### Grading